Italian Police Official Explains How Olive Oil Fraud Works

 Fraud and counterfeiting operations continue to pose significant challenges for the olive oil industry.

-In Italy, one of the world’s largest olive oil producers, specialized police units actively combating the illicit food trade, explicitly focusing on olive oil adulteration.
+In Italy, one of the world’s largest olive oil producers, specialized police units are actively combating the illicit food trade, explicitly focusing on olive oil adulteration.

 Genuine, high-quality olive oil is a prime target for criminal organizations.
 Counterfeit olive oil, falsely labeled as a PDO (Protected Designation of Origin) or PGI (Protected Geographical Indication), undermines legitimate producers and poses serious risks to consumer health.